Sophisticated and small versus simple and sizeable: When does it pay off to introduce drifting coefficients in Bayesian VARs?: Forecasting macroeconomic quantities for three major economies

 \subsection{Forecasting results}

-In this section we examine the forecasting performance of the proposed prior specifications.
-The forecasting set-up largely follows \cite{Huber2017} and focuses on the one-quarter and one-year ahead forecast horizons and three different information sets: small (3 variables), medium (7 variables) and large (15 variables).
-We use an expanding window and a hold-out sample of 80 quarters which results into the following hold out samples: 1995Q4-2015Q3 for the EA, 1997Q1-2016Q4 for the UK and 1995Q4-2015Q3 for the USA.
+In this section, we examine the forecasting performance of the proposed prior specifications.
+The forecasting setup largely follows \cite{Huber2017} and focuses on the one-quarter- and one-year-ahead forecast horizons and three different information sets: small (3 variables), medium (7 variables), and large (15 variables).
+We use an expanding window and a hold-out sample of 80 quarters, which results into the following hold out samples: 1995Q4-2015Q3 for the EA, 1997Q1-2016Q4 for the UK and 1995Q4-2015Q3 for the USA.

-Forecasts are evaluated using log predictive scores (LPSs), a widely used metric to measure density forecast accuracy \citep[see e.g.,][]{geweke2010comparing}.
+Forecasts are evaluated using log predictive scores (LPSs), a widely used metric to measure density forecast accuracy \citep[see, e.g.,][]{geweke2010comparing}.
+The LPSs are closely related to the marginal likelihood, a standard Bayesian measure for discriminating between competing models.
+It is also worth stressing that, as opposed to focusing on point forecasts, considering LPSs allows us to factor in how well a given model captures higher-order features of the predictive distribution.
+These higher-order features are important if the researcher is interested in reporting functions of the predictive distribution, such as growth at risk \citep{adrian2019vulnerable} or other measures relevant for capturing tail risks to macroeconomic outcomes \citep{clark2023tail}.
+Last, relying on point forecasts requires the researcher to choose a loss function (in addition to model and prior choice) in order to evaluate their quality, whereas using LPSs amounts to choosing the model-implied loss function.

 We compare the NG and DL specifications with a simpler constant parameter Bayesian VAR (BVAR-SV) and a time-varying parameter VAR with a loose prior setting (TVP-SV) as a general benchmark.
 Specifically, this benchmark model assumes that the prior on $\sqrt{\omega}_j$ is given by

-On $\boldsymbol{a}_0$ and for the BVAR-SV we use the NG shrinkage prior described in Section 3.
-For the evaluation, we focus on the joint predictive distribution of three focal variables, namely GDP growth, inflation and short-term interest rates.
+On $\boldsymbol{a}_0$ and for the BVAR-SV, we use the NG shrinkage prior described in Section 3.
+For the evaluation, we focus on the joint predictive distribution of three focal variables, namely, GDP growth, inflation, and short-term interest rates.
 This allows us to assess the predictive differences obtained by switching from small to large information sets. \autoref{fig:lps1} summarizes the results for the one-step-ahead forecast horizon.
-All panels display log predictive scores for the three focus variables relative to the TVP-SV specification.
+All panels display LPSs for the three focus variables relative to the TVP-SV specification.
 To assess the overall forecast performance over the hold-out sample, particularly consider the rightmost point in the respective figures.